kolan72/PoliNorError/README.md

 									  //If free space is not enough we pass handling to the next PolicyDelegate in the collection: pr.SetFailed();
 								  else
-									  logger.Info("Free space is ok");
+									  //Exit from further handling with info in log logger.Info("Free space is ok");
+							  }
+							  else
+							  {
+								  //Exit from further handling with error in log logger.Error(pr.Errors.FirstOrDefault(),
+										"The handling was exited due to the {@policy} successfully handled exception.", pr.PolicyName);
 							  }
 						  })
 						  .WithSimple((ErrorProcessorParam)logger.Error)